matt7salomon/matt7salomon.github.io/README.md

 ### Recommendation Engine (Similar to Netflix recommendations):
 Built a recommendation engine in Spark to recommend new movies to users.
 The algorithm was placed in a Microsoft scheduler and executed twice a day.
 It would recommend new movies to the users in different carousels based on their viewer-ship history, recent purchases, and recent clicks.
 The product included a recency element where the most recent user ratings would get more weight.
 It also included a cold-start algorithm that was working based on user-segmentation from the features the customer had collected from users.
+> [!NOTE]
+> This product is still in production in a major telecommunication compnay on their hadoop cluster.

 ### Detecting cancer from mammograms (deep learning):
 This project was a deep learning use-case to detect cancer from mammograms and had to have a high recall.
 The final results would be triaged by a physician and it was important that all positive cases are caught.
 The results were presented to the customer using metrics such as accuracy, precision, and recall.

 ### Real time object detection in the road for a self driving car (deep learning):
 Used deep learning and a YOLO algorithm to detect objects from thousands of images and videos collected by cars dashcam.
 Per clients request the method was implemented in Tensorflow, Caffe, Pytorch, and mxnet for a quick comparison.
 The final deployed algorithm would detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.
+> [!NOTE]
+> This product went into production for a Japanese car manufacturer.

 ### Natural Language Processing (NLP):
 This project included many pasts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.